 We know that helping to carry a TV is an episode a lot less noble than bringing electricity to a whole community… But you know?
 It would not kill anyone to help… Fernanda’s back were aching for over a week! 😉

 And, please, do not take us wrong!
 We love London and probably we will come back to live there once again at some point.
 But, it is true that in the life we are living over there (including Brazil), we are forgetting to help one another.
 The individual overstep the collective even more often.
 And this is what is putting us apart and letting us more lonely.

 Over here, besides all the problems they have, it looks like people are closer to each other.
 People actually care to have more time to help each other and simply to just spend hours talking.
 As we once heard: the West has the clock, Kenyans have the time.

 There is also a controversy around where the word comes from.
 Many Kenyans, a very religious society, do not like even slightly that the history actually means “Hare Ambee”, being “Ambee” the name of an Indian god and “Hare” a term for salutation – hail – (like in Hare Krishna).

-The origin and meaning of this word really represents what we came here in Kenya to do; What we will do during our trip around the world; And what we intend to take forever into our lives.
+The origin and meaning of this word really represents what we came here in Kenya to do and what we will do during our trip around the world, as well as what we intend to take forever into our lives.